Cysharp/MagicOnion/docs/docs/streaminghub/getting-started.md

 }
 ```

 Finally, implement the `SendMessageAsync` method to deliver messages to the group when the server receives a message from the client.
-In this method, notify the group by calling the `OnMessage` method of the clients who have joined the group through the `All` property of the group.
+In this method, notify the group by calling the `OnSendMessage` method of the clients who have joined the group through the `All` property of the group.

 ```csharp
 public class ChatHub : StreamingHubBase<IChatHub, IChatHubReceiver>, IChatHub